How to pick the right weight loss program?

 - Are the impacts of stress addressed?

-Gut Check: Do you identify with the author and/or company?
-Does spending time on their site or in their office make you feel inspired or overwhelmed?
+Gut Check: For your health journey to be both comfortable and effective you need to identify with the program author.
+Does spending time on their site or in their office make you feel inspired?
 People learn from images and language that resonate with them; be sure this is the case with your next weight loss program.
-Ask yourself if t is written by someone you would like to keep the conversation going with.
+Ask yourself if it is written by someone you would like to keep the conversation going with.

 4. Tools Used